WhiteFangs/WordBasedMarkov/README.md

 ### Order
 The order is then less relevant, especially for a small text corpus, as it will rely on probabilities of consecutive groups of words.
 Set the order at less than 4 if you still want something different than complete sentences of the original corpus.

+## Example
+The quiz [Who Wrote It: James Joyce or Markov Chains?](http://louphole.com/applications/who-wrote-it-james-joyce-or-markov-chains/) shows a typical use of such a program for text generation based on an existing corpus, in this case the last part of James Joyce's Ulysses.

 ## License
 The source code of this generator is available under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php).